-The more than 132,000 people living in our four square mile neighborhood face interlocking problems of poverty, chronic health problems, low educational attainment, and sub-standard housing.
+The people in our neighborhoods face interlocking problems of poverty, chronic health problems, low educational attainment, and sub-standard housing.
 Over 60% of children and youth live below the poverty line.
 The per capita income is $5,836 and government assistance rates are high.
 Many residents are working poor, laboring in garment factories and service jobs, for very low wages and in poor working conditions.

 Very low educational attainment among residents impedes access to employment opportunities.
 Thirty nine percent of adults have less than a 9th grade education and two-thirds do not have a high school education.
 Limited English skills and illiteracy pose formidable barriers, and the local public schools are overcrowded and under-funded.